-- (a) At least 30 days before beginning either permanent closure or a change-in-service under paragraphs (c) and (d) of this section, owners and operators must notify the Agency in writing of their intent to permanently close or make the change-in-service, unless such action is in response to corrective action.
-The required assessment of the excavation zone under §50183 must be performed after notifying the Agency but before completion of the permanent closure or a change-in-service. - (b) At least ten days before a permanent closure or change-in-service action, owners or operators must notify the Agency of the exact date(s) that the activity will occur. - (c) To permanently close a tank system, owners and operators must: - (1) Empty the UST system by removing all liquids and accumulated sludges; - (2) Remove the UST system from the ground; and - (3) Conduct a site assessment in accordance with §50183. - (d) Continued use of an UST system to store a non-regulated substance is considered a change-in-service.
-Before a change-in-service, owners and operators must: - (1) Empty the and clean the UST system by removing all liquid contents and accumulated sludges; and - (2) Conduct a site assessment in accordance with §50183.
+- (a) At least thirty (30) days before beginning either permanent closure or a change-inservice under paragraphs (c) and (d) of this section, owners and operators must notify the Agency in writing of their intent to permanently close or make the change-inservice, unless such action is in response to corrective action.
+The required assessment of the excavation zone under §50183 must be performed after notifying the Agency but before completion of the permanent closure or a change-in-service. - (b) At least ten (10) days before a permanent closure or change-in-service action, owners or operators must notify the Agency of the exact date(s) that the activity will occur. - (c) To permanently close a tank system, owners and operators must: - (1) Empty the UST system by removing all liquids and accumulated sludge; - (2) Remove the UST system from the ground; and - (3) Conduct a site assessment in accordance with §50183. - (d) Continued use of an UST system to store a non-regulated substance is considered a change-in-service.
+Before a change-in-service, owners and operators must: - (1) Empty the and clean the UST system by removing all liquid contents and accumulated sludge; and - (2) Conduct a site assessment in accordance with §50183. - (e) All UST systems must be permanently closed within forty (40) years of their installation, except as otherwise provided by the Agency.